vmware-tanzu/velero/docs/cli-reference/ark_restic_server.md

 ### Options

 ```
+      --default-backup-storage-location string   name of the default backup storage location (default "default")
   -h, --help                                     help for server
       --log-level                                the level at which to log.
 Valid values are debug, info, warning, error, fatal, panic. (default info)
 ```

 ### Options inherited from parent commands